zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Announcements
  -------------
+- If I don't yet have your notebook with your egg drop lab, bring it next time!
 - If you were absent last time, make sure to watch this [video][pvid] about the Research Project
 - Look at the Project Topics and be ready to pick one by Monday/Tuesday.  <sub>[link to topic list][ptop]</sub>
 - Make sure you have all required materials on Monday/Tuesday. <sub>notebook, calculator, reading book</sub>